How October Pond will simplify development and deployments

 If you are interested in Pond and want to know when it will become available, you may subscribe to the release notification list.
 We're planning on running an alpha testing phase as soon as we have basic features implemented, so you have a chance to see Pond with early access and help us to make improvements.

-If you wish to support the October team with a donation, please visit the Fundraising page.
+If you wish to support the October CMS team, please visit the Premium support or Partners page.

 Thanks for reading and using October CMS!